frinknet/xclm/README.md

 XCLM!
-X Command Line Management
+X Command Line Manipulation Suite
 =========

 XCLM! is the building blocks of a scripted window manager.
 They can be used in